ZA1NZAFAR/practical-exercises-DevOps/TP-2/README.md

 Minikube will automatically create a configuration file that `kubectl` can use to connect to the Kubernetes cluster.

 Kubernetes organizes all of its resources into namespaces by different projects or teams.
 You must create a namespace in which to do all the work required.
-To create a namespace `kubectl create namespace $NAMESPACE` and use it by default: `kubectl config set-context --current --namespace=NAMESPACE`.
+To create a namespace `kubectl create namespace dev` and use it by default: `kubectl config set-context --current --namespace=dev`.

 ## Part 2: Pods, Deployments, and Services